‘Rick And Morty’ Season 3: Release Date Update Offered, VR Game About To Launch

 Rick and Morty VR game

-As fans await news about the Rick and Morty Season 3 release date, they’ll be glad to know that Virtual Rick-ality, the upcoming Rick and Morty virtual reality game, will be unveiled for the first time at PAX East 2017.
+As fans await news of the Rick and Morty Season 3 release date, they’ll be glad to know that Virtual Rick-ality, the upcoming Rick and Morty virtual reality game, will be unveiled for the first time at PAX East 2017.
 The gaming festival will be held in Boston between March 10 and 12.

 Virtual Rick-ality was developed by Owlchemy Labs, the studio behind last year’s break-out VR hit Job Simulator.
 Rick and Morty co-creator Justin Roiland, who launched his own VR development studio not long after Virtual Rick-ality was first announced, provides some of the voices for the upcoming game.

 A teaser trailer for the VR game has been released, but it’s still unclear what the game is about.
 Reports suggest that Virtual Rick-ality could transport players to different worlds and dimensions via Rick’s nifty portal gun.
-The teaser shows several iconic items from the show, including Rick’s hip flash, a plumbus, and Mr. Meeseeks as a “Youseeks ball.”
+The teaser shows several iconic items from the show, including Rick’s hip flask, a plumbus, and Mr. Meeseeks as a “Youseeks ball.”

 Rick & Morty VR is coming to #PAXEast2017!
 Swing by @adultswimgames at booth #16055 and show us what you got! https://t.co/feL6q3NQHu